tomlagier/crypto-dca/README.md

 * Transaction search
 * Need to think about authorization - can only query your own data?
 Maybe create some roles?
+  * Only allowed access to own data for now, will worry about multi-tenant down the road
 * Need to make tests more efficient - move unit/IT to their own block and do seeding/teardown separately so we're not running into all these weird DB states
-* Migrate header to App Bar component
-* Migrate current structure to layout
 * Add PortfolioDashboard container
 * Add Settings container
+* Add sorting to tables
+* Add editing to table cells

 ### Authentication